nocobase/nocobase/docs/en-US/api/database/index.md

 **Parameter**

-`repositories` is a key-value pair, where key is the data repository name and value is the data repository class.
+`repositories` is a key-value pair, where key is the data repository name, and value is the data repository class.

 **Example**